jtroussard/treematic/README.md

-# Tree Meh
+# Treematic

 ## Summary

-The Tree-Meh leverages the tree-node-cli command to swiftly produce and copy string representations of project structures/directories.
+The Treematic leverages the tree-node-cli command to swiftly produce and copy string representations of project structures/directories.
 This enhances collaborative discussions on project architecture and design by providing a convenient way to share and analyze project layouts.

 ### Example Output
 ```bash